B Gata H Kei: Anime

-Funimation has licensed the anime series with the title Yamada's First Time: B Gata H Kei, and released the series on DVD and Blu-ray on January 31, 2012.
+Funimation licensed the series with the title Yamada's First Time: B Gata H Kei, and released it on DVD and Blu-ray on January 31, 2012.
 Funimation also released a Blu-ray limited edition that has a mousepad of Yamada.

 Reception

 Anime News Network reviewed the first episode of the series as a preview for the spring 2010 anime season.
 Carl Kimlinger initially assessed the series as having "real promise", and Theron Martin felt the comedy was on how Yamada focused on the sex side of a relationship rather than the emotional side, finding the first episode "fanboy-pandering", but somehow reticent about showing fanservice.
 Tim Maughan noted that although the premise could be interpreted as a "ballsy teen-sex comedy" about the pressures teens feel about becoming sexually active, but noted that due to the 1 am screening time, the audience was "otaku men-children" rather than teens.
 Zac Bertschy regarded it as "yet another in a long line of crappy anime sex comedies".
 It fared well in an ANN review of the Complete Series Collection, Rebecca Silverman commented that although it was a "bit tasteless" it is "also a surprisingly clean, very funny show about one girl's realization that sex and emotion aren't totally divorced from each other."

 In July 2010, the anime team for the series posted a notice that they had received multiple threatening letters concerning the content and presentation of the anime.
 The team responded that the studio and its writers are not solely responsible for the content, the anime was handled by the production committee, and that they have reported the threats to the police.